aneurokumar/website/content/Second Brain/second-brain.md

 >"...**an external, centralized, digital repository for the things you learn** and the resources from which they come...(leaving) **our biological brain to imagine, create, and simply be present**."
 > - Tiago Forte

 In Spring 2023, I read [Building a Second Brain](https://fortelabs.com/blog/basboverview/), then watched Nick Milo’s video on Linking Your Thinking.
 Since then, I’ve been filling my Second Brain with notes and creating insights that I share with others.
-In November 2024, I started publishing a public version of my second brain using Quartz and GithubPublic.
+In November 2024, I started publishing a public version of my second brain using Quartz and Enveloppe.

 Some of these notes are fleshed out and well developed, others short works-in-progress.
 Don't be afraid to poke around!